stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-06-arcade-water-wakeup.md

 ![Magic Quest Kiosk]({{ site.pics_url }}20240709_215130.jpg)

-We enjoy the quest with Camilla because you get a lot of walking in as you traverse the three floors (usually using the stairs) to repeatedly travel through each hallway where the game items are on display.
-Here are some highlights from the quest.
+We enjoy the quest with Camilla because you walk alot as you traverse the three floors (usually using the stairs) to repeatedly pass through each hallway where the game items are on display.
+Some highlights from the quest are in the pictures below.

 ![Magic Quest]({{ site.pics_url }}20240709_213704.jpg)